Feature Settings for Editions

 Languages: C++

 This feature determines how generated code should treat string fields.
 This replaces the ctype option from proto2 and proto3, and offers a new string_view feature.
-In Edition 2023, either ctype or string_type may be specified on a field, but not both.
+In Edition 2023, you can specify either ctype or string_type on a field, but not both.
+In Edition 2024, the ctype option is removed.

 Values available: